near/docs/docs/tutorials/rainbow-frontend-dev-tutorial.md

 >
 > - Token Address - (Or Token Contract Address) refers to the location of the actual token contract that manages the logic of the tokens, not the address that holds your own tokens.
 >
 > - To get a better idea of how this works and what this is, we will make our own token contract.
 Don't worry this can be done in a few simple steps.
 Let's pay a visit to [etherscan contract writing tool](https://ropsten.etherscan.io/token/0x722dd3f80bac40c951b51bdd28dd19d435762180#writeContract).
-You can switch the network if you'd like but know that this link will send you to the Ropsten Testnet
+You can switch the network if you'd like but know that this link will send you to the Ropsten Testnet.

 </center>